 Hardiness Zones & Where to Plant

 Bleeding hearts prefer partial shade and should avoid being planted in full sun.
-However, they will tolerate some direct sun in Northern zones with cool summers.
-In Nothern climates, it is best to grow in areas with light shade.
+However, they will tolerate direct sun in Northern zones with cool summers.
+In Nothern climates, growing in areas with light shade is best.

 Bleeding hearts make great additions to a shade garden and grow exceptionally well in a woodland garden surrounded by other woodland plants.
 They will struggle if planted in full shade and may not bloom.
-But shady spots with a bit of sun that protect against the heat of summer will produce beautiful blooms.
+But shady spots with a bit of sun that protect against summer heat will produce beautiful blooms.

-The summer heat will cause the plants and flowers to wilt and die back.
+The summer heat will cause the plants and flowers to wilt and die.